Creating a Healthy Local Food Supply for all Nova Scotia

 South Shore School Fund Project

-The Local Food Fund is partnering with the South Shore School Fund Project to support development and build capacity for greater local source and better farm to school connections starting on the South Shore.
+The Local Food Fund is partnering with the South Shore School Food Project to support development and build capacity for greater local source and better farm to school connections starting on the South Shore.

 The South Shore School Food Project focuses on bringing back into education to strengthen the foundations for the future of our children and Province by working together to build healthy menus in schools and make positive changes to food culture in cafeterias, classrooms and communities starting on the South Shore of Nova Scotia.